 Another option is a bed with a separate blanket.
-Although it provides some warmth, it's typically not as effective as a bed with a built-in top.
-As the dog shifts positions while sleeping, they can move the blankets out of place, exposing their body to cold air.
+Although it provides some warmth, it’s typically not as effective as a bed with a built-in top.
+As the dog shifts positions while sleeping, it can move the blankets out of place, exposing its body to cold air.

 Booties help protect your dog’s feet in two ways.
 They help keep the bottom of the foot dry.
 Also, they help prevent ice from becoming packed between the dog’s toes.

 Dogs can have varied, and sometimes strong, opinions on shoes.
 Some will tolerate them without an issue, but others will gnaw at them, refuse to walk, or otherwise not want anything to do with them.
 It is a good idea to test them out with your dog before going camping.

 Heated Water Dish

 You’ll also need a heated water dish.
 Dogs can’t stay hydrated by licking ice; they need access to fresh water at all times.